charynepesov/charynepesov/README.md

 ### Hi there 👋, my name is Chary
 I study computer science.
-I really enjoy learning new technologies like Flutter, Go, WebAssembly and also GNU/Linux.copy/paste and use in your profile.
+I really enjoy learning new technologies like Java, Flutter and also GNU/Linux.

-Skills: Flutter / Linux / Go
+Skills: Java / SpringBoot / Git / Windows / Linux

-- 🌱 I’m currently learning Flutter/Dart
+- 🌱 I’m currently learning internal things of OS with nasm.
-- 👯 I’m looking to collaborate on Building mobile apps with Flutter
+- 👯 I’m looking to collaborate on Building web apps.
-- 💬 Ask me about Flutter, Linux
+- 💬 Ask me about Java, Windows, Linux
 - 📫 How to reach me: charydevel@gmail.com
 - ⚡ Fun fact: Everything is opensource, if you can read an assembly.